2Bor3d/p4ssw0rd-m4n4ger/README.md

 - First run: Run main.py with python 3.
 Set a root password (if you forget it you can't reset it and you have to reset the password manager).

-- List all comands: help
+- List all commands: help

 - Add password: add <site> <username> <password>

+- Change username: change_username <site> <username>

 - Change password: change_password <site> <password>

-- Change username: change_username <site> <username>

 - List all passwords: list

 - Delete password: delete <site>

-- Close programm: exit
+- Close program: exit